Are you looking for a reliable way to create a workplace where collaboration, innovation, and motivation are consistently high?

 Respect in the workplace means that even though individuals may disagree, they still value the other person’s opinion.

 Respectful exchanges involve shifting attention away from having power OVER others, and instead, refocusing on having power WITH others through connectivity.

 By appreciating the strengths of each team member, greater trust, bonding, and empathy are part of the social fabric.
 Without these qualities, collaboration is difficult and you end up with a top-down leadership style.

 I like to talk about understanding as standing under the umbrella of the other person to see their reality.
 Mutual understanding among teams increases empathy and reduces potential for conflict.

 Encourage your team to step into another person’s shoes, understand their point of view, and discover how empathy creates the highest level of trust that we can experience together.

 To honor each team-member’s personality and work well together, we need to first understand and communicate individual needs and emotions.
-Understanding includes encouraging self-awareness by helping team members recognize their own personality, strengths, and weaknesses.
+Understanding includes encouraging self-awareness by helping team members recognize their own personality, and determine how to identify their strengths and weaknesses.

 Use personality tools like the DISC Profile assessment to help yourself and your team gain the understanding required to express their needs with clarity.